CommunityVB/Templates/README.md

 `dotnet new list --language VB`

+## Connect with us

+Many of us hang out on [Discord](https://discord.gg/Y8EH5fF6WG), some use [this invite](https://discord.gg/Y8EH5fF6WG) to join the conversations.

+## How to install templates from source?

+- Get a local copy of this repo; if you are new to git/GitHub, be sure to check out and utilize GitHub Desktop.
+- Once you have the files locally, use a terminal prompt and change to the subfolder containing the template(s) you want to install. (ie. `./src/avalonia`)
+- From this folder, type `dotnet new install ./`; this will install the all templates from the current folder.
+- To uninstall (or to update), `dotnet new uninstall ./` (and to update, repeat the `install`).
+- To my knowledge, these templates will be available in `dotnet new` as well as from within *Visual Studio*.

 ## How to create a Template?

 - [How to create your own templates for dotnet new](https://devblogs.microsoft.com/dotnet/how-to-create-your-own-templates-for-dotnet-new/)